 As a CDFA Jo Ann shows clients different scenario’s so they can make informed financial decisions during the divorce.
 She also helps then figure out their financial future after their divorce.
 Call Jo Ann today.

 Jo Ann Thibault is a Registered Equity Services, Inc. Representative and Investment Adviser Representative.
 Securities and investment advisory services are offered solely by Equity Services, Inc., Member FINRA/SIPC, 802.864.6819.
-Jo Ann offers securities, and is also insurance licensed in Vermont.
+Jo Ann offers securities, and is also insurance licensed in VT.
 Jo Ann Thibault & Associates and all other entities are independent of Equity Services, Inc. TC79271(0414)

 Lori Lustberg, Esq.
 LLC